discretize/discretize-guides/fractals/nightmare/index.md

 **Suggested Boon Duration** `40%`

 Maintaining <Boon name="Alacrity"/> in this encounter does not requier higher boon duration due to the length of the fight.
 However, should your party drop <Boon name="Alacrity"/> you will have to adjust your boon duration to accomodate your team.
 Low boon duration will have a significant impact on your personal damage output.

 ---

-**Relative Encounter Duration** `0:40 Min`

-The duration of the encounter heavily relies on how much damage your group can generate in each phase and how quickly you can finish the adds.
-This is a rather fast clear time and can be reached by organized teams.
-Pick up groups might have a hard time reaching this duration, however the outline below is still suitable for slower kills.

----